-Scheduled learning
+Scheduled Learning

-Includes lectures, seminars, tutorials, project supervision, demonstration, practical classes and workshops; fieldwork; external visits; work based learning; supervised time in studio/workshop.
+May include lectures, seminars, tutorials, project supervision, demonstration, practical classes and workshops; fieldwork and external visits.
 Scheduled sessions may vary slightly depending on the module choices made.
+For some modules there will be expectation complete preparatory reading, follow up tasks and formative assessment.

-Independent learning
+Independent Learning

-Includes hours engaged with essential reading, case study preparation, assignment preparation and completion etc. Scheduled sessions may vary slightly depending on the module choices made.
-Although there is no period of compulsory work placement within this programme, students will be given opportunities to engage in valuable industry experiences throughout their programme.
+May include hours engaged with essential reading, case study preparation, assignment preparation and completion, exam revision etc. These sessions constitute an average time per level as indicated in the table below.
+Requirement may vary slightly depending on the module choices made.